Concord, Massachusetts: In popular culture

-Concord is featured in the 2012 video game Assassin's Creed 3, and the 2015 video game Fallout 4.
+Concord is featured in the 2012 video game Assassin's Creed 3, the 2020 video game Assassin's Creed Valhalla and the 2015 video game Fallout 4.
 The video game Walden, a game, based on Henry David Thoreau's Walden, is set in the town.

-Scenes from the 2017 comedy film Daddy's Home 2 were shot at Concord scout house.
+Scenes from the 2017 comedy film Daddy's Home 2 were filmed at the Concord Scout House.
 Parts of the 2019 film Little Women were shot on the Concord River.

 Jane Langton's Homer Kelly murder mystery novels are largely set in Concord.
-Her 1964 novel 'The Transcendental Murder' was described in the Boston Globe in 1975 as 'a hymn to Concord, its history, its houses, its hallowed ground, its people and patriots, and its ghosts (Emerson and Thoreau)'.
+Her 1964 novel The Transcendental Murder was described in the Boston Globe in 1975 as "a hymn to Concord, its history, its houses, its hallowed ground, its people and patriots, and its ghosts (Emerson and Thoreau)."

+Italian director Lucio Fulci's 1981 horror film The House by the Cemetery was partly filmed in Concord, notably at the Holy Family Church, a Main Street realty and the Concord Free Public Library.

 The Mother-Daughter Book Club series of children's novels is set in Concord.